Salazar-99/clusty-dusty/README.md

 - Run Flux bootstrap task
 - Flux configures itself by looking in the `flux/flux-system/flux-system` directory
 - Flux automatically detects and applies the resources in the `flux/flux-system/helm` which kickoff installation of the Helm charts in `flux/charts`
-- To add a new charts, add it's source to `flux/charts` and add a corresponding `HelmRelease` resource in `flux/flux-system/helm`
+- To add a new chart, add it's source to `flux/charts` and add a corresponding `HelmRelease` resource in `flux/flux-system/helm`